Cruise Food Guide / Puerto Plata Historic Center

 This is stronger than turning midday into a second excursion.
 The city walk already solved the location question.
 Lunch should take advantage of that and keep the day tidy.

-Best lunch rule: choose casual over aspirational
+Best lunch branch rule: choose casual over aspirational

 The right lunch after a city walk is usually more casual than the right dinner.
 Lunch is about comfort, speed, shade, a reset, and maybe one good plate before the next stop.
 That is why the broader best restaurants in Puerto Plata page helps, but this page stays tighter.